Jkb6873/product_search_app/README.md

 Description
 --------------------

-This is a Daily Harvest coding challenge app.
+This service initializes a database based off of product and ingredient information provided.
-It provides endpoints to query a product.json file via ingredients found in an ingredients.json file.
+It provides endpoints that allow the user to query for products that contain a given ingredient by the ingredient name.

+Possible Improvements:
+- Mock the population of the database during testing, since using the whole db is overkill
+- Add a caching layer, perhaps with Redis

 --------------------
 Requirements/ Startup